 FENDER PLAY Fender Play is offering 50% off its annual plan.

-Jaxsta – the world’s largest public-facing, dedicated database of official music credits – is making Jaxsta Pro FREE for the rest of 2020.
+Jaxsta – the world’s largest public-facing, dedicated database of official music credits – is making Jaxsta Pro FREE through September, 2021.
 Jaxsta Pro can help you connect, create opportunities and enhance your career.

 Add to your calendars and check out some of these incredible livestream performances by our talented BMI singer/songwriters!